OADA/oada-formats/docs/oada-tools.md

 Notice also that the content type of this document is the same as it was when `year-index`, `crop-index`, and `geohash-index` weren't a part of the URL.
 This has been our convention to avoid ballooning the number of content types.
 When you are indexing for scale, each level of indexing is the same `_type` as if the data itself had lived at that level.
-Therefore, in the scheme listed above, all of the following request/response pairs as we move down the URL graph have the same `_type` of `application/vnd.oada.as-harvested.yield-moisture-dataset.1+json` (pay attention to the URL's themselves to see how they grow as you move through the graph):
+Therefore, in the schema listed above, all of the following request/response pairs as we move down the URL graph have the same `_type` of `application/vnd.oada.as-harvested.yield-moisture-dataset.1+json` (pay attention to the URL's themselves to see how they grow as you move through the graph):